JBergsee/Utilities/README.md

 Various extensions and useful classes to use in other projects.

-Includes Logging and a Generic TableViewController (with collapsible sections) that takes care of most boilerplate code.
+Includes a Generic TableViewController (with collapsible sections) that takes care of most boilerplate code.